 “He did, too,” Yedin said.
 “He didn’t expect Lanth to do anythin’ but cower and beg.
 She hit ‘m in the face with the crop and took out his knee while he was screamin’.”

-“She’s the Manhater,” Rik, a delivery man and one of the regulars, said wryly.
+“She’s the Manhater,” Rik, a deliveryman and Eaves’ regular, said with a snicker.